arolle/basex-docu/README.md

 Convert BaseX Wiki to DocBook and PDF
 =====================================

-Install the dependencies via `basex install.xq`.
-Adjust varables in `xq/config.xqm` if desired, e.g. change temp directory.
+An install script puts the required dependencies in place.
+Execute `basex install.xq` to download and extract what is necessary.
+For customization consult `xq/config.xqm` if desired.
+E.g. the temporary directory or the table of contents shall be changed.

-Then run `basex makedocu.bxs` to convert BaseX documentation from web to DocBook and PDF.
+Conversion of BaseX documentation from the wiki on the web to a DocBook and PDF document is invoked by `basex makedocu.bxs`.

 The conversion is done in 12 steps, as described in `meta/wiki2doc.pdf`.
-A wiki article named `Table of Contents` defines the ordering of the pages (see `xq/config.xqm`).
-Only articles linked from this table of contents will be included in the final PDF/DocBook.
+Only articles linked from `Table of Contents` named page appear in the output in the same order (see `xq/config.xqm`).

-If the software was run once, another run will update files.
-That is, images are kept and content of wiki pages gets replaced from web.
+If the software was run once, another invocation will update all files.
+Images are kept and contents of pages update.

-For the external Java processes there is memory of 1024 MB assigned.
-Change these (if necessary) in step 5 and 11.
+Step 5 and 11 make use of external programs.
+Those have 1024 MB memory assigned.

 Files in Project